 I am a licensed acupuncturist, educator and author with a background in journalism.
-My day job is department chair of the transitional doctorate program of acupuncture and Chinese medicine at Pacific College of Health and Science in San Diego, where I teach clinical research design, evidence-informed practice, and preventive medicine and public health.
+My day job is assistant professor in the transitional doctorate program of acupuncture and Chinese medicine at Pacific College of Health and Science in San Diego, where I teach clinical research design, evidence-informed practice, and preventive medicine and public health.
 I also supervised a free downtown clinic for low-income older adults until the pandemic forced us, to my dismay, to close indefinitely.
 My greatest clinical interests are older adults and cancer patients, two groups that often overlap.
 My primary academic interest is how Chinese medicine and acupuncture can benefit underserved populations.
-I’ve spent much of the last three years researching and writing a book, under contract with University of Michigan Press, about the history of acupuncture as a means of political and social revolution in the United States from the early 1970s to the present.
+My book about the history of acupuncture as a means of political and social revolution in the United States from the early 1970s to the present will be published later this year.

 Before studying acupuncture I was a journalist, in London.
 Part of the attraction for me in journalism was getting to interview many different kinds of people in diverse areas and delving into their stories, if just for a little while.
 I find some of the same intrigue in conducting intakes with patients now.
 A book allows one to delve more deeply and over a longer time, which is one reason I love both writing and reading books.